Alameda & Contra Costa Counties

 4

-If your region hasn't encrypted yet, organize now—before the dominos start falling.
+If your region hasn't encrypted yet, start building the coalition now—before a regional system upgrade makes the decision for you.

 Sources